3mil1/social_full/social-network/README.md

 * Chats
 - - - -
 ### Authentication
 In order for the users to use the social network they will have to make an account.
-To register, every user should provide at least:
-* Email
-* Password
-* First Name
-* Last Name
-* Date of Birth
-* Avatar/Image (Optional)
-* Nickname (Optional)
-* About Me (Optional)

 When the user logins, he/she should stay logged in until he/she chooses a logout option that should be available at all times.
 - - - -